mudo121/thesis_eeg/README.md

 # Fatigue detection from driving persons with EEG - Masterthesis by Raphael Eißler

-To use the Code and Notebooks used Anaconda and create an enviorment from the [environment.yaml](environment.yml) in this Repo
+To use the Code and Notebooks used Anaconda and create an enviorment from the [environment.yaml](environment.yml) in this Repo.
+(This containts a lot though, the main packages would be Python 3.7, Jupyter Lab, Keras, Numpy, Scikit-learn)

 ### Code Folder
 This folder contains everything related to the own programmed Pipeline.
 It contains of transformers, utility functions, plot functions, measering functions and functions to load/save/create Data.